Myhlamaeus/lisp-array-to-js/README.md

 # lisp-array-to-js-gh-pages
-> website to transpile lisp to json
+> website to transpile a json representation of lisp to js